GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

   </table>
 </div>

+#### Credentialed reports

+Reporting endpoints that are same-origin with the reporting page will also receive the credentials (cookies) in these requests.
+This gives the endpoint useful additional context about the report; for example, whether a given user’s account is triggering errors consistently, or if a certain sequence of actions taken on other pages is triggering a report on this page.

+{% Aside %} For **same-origin endpoints**, this doesn't leak any new information to the reporting endpoint that it could not obtain in other ways. **Cross-origin endpoints** do not receive credentials.
+This is a security measure and can't be changed. {% endAside %}

-### When and how does the browser send reports?
+### When and how does the browser send reports? {: #report-timing}

-**Reports are delivered out-of-band from your site**, meaning that the browser controls when reports are sent to your endpoint(s).
+**Reports are delivered out-of-band from your site**: the browser controls when they're sent to the configured endpoint(s).
 It captures, queues, and sends reports automatically at a suitable time.

-This means that there's little to no performance concern when using the Reporting API, and there's also no way to control when the browser sends queued reports.
+This means that there's little to no performance concern when using the Reporting API.
+There's also no way to control when the browser sends queued reports.

 Reports are sent with a delay⏤up to a minute⏤to increase the chances to send reports in batches.